AlexDo1/stgrid2area/README.md

 ### Processing Multiple Time Periods

-If your data is too large to fit in memory, you can process it in chunks:
+If your stgrid data is too large to fit in memory, you can process it in chunks.
+The `LocalDaskProcessor` and `MPIDaskProcessor` classes can handle a list of xarray datasets, the clipped and aggregated results are saved for each input dataset separately, so you have to care about post-processing the results if you want to combine them later.

 ```python
 import xarray as xr